 Selling your car to a dealership means eliminating numerous communications and marketplace emails.
 No meeting strangers in parking lots or trips to the state motor vehicle department.
 Just remember, taking an easier route means you might be sacrificing money for convenience.

-Instead of relying on the internet to answer the question of how to “sell my car to a dealer,” turn to the trusted experts to find a dealership near you.
+In addition to your online research, turn to the trusted experts to find a dealership near you.
 Chase Auto's dealer locator can show you the way.